PapiLer/Reforestation/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.